 I like to think of social media strategies in four quadrants ranging from negative/positive sentiment on one end, and level of activity on the other.
 Should we engage (positive/high activity), observe (positive/low activity), watch & respond (negative/low activity) or enter into a dialog (negative/high activity)?
 This, in turn, will drive what we should measure.

-2) Some institutions have started to rely on Klout scores to measure their social media activities, what do you think about this practice?
+2) Some institutions rely on Klout scores or other vanity metrics to measure their social media activities, what do you think about this practice?

 Klout (or other tools) are a starting point but they measure the microcosm of social media.
 They certainly don’t measure the real business outcomes such as enrolling new students and making sure they are satisfied – just like any other business in fact!